JasperFx/jasper/documentation/documentation/getting_started.md

 <[sample:QuickStartHomeEndpoint]>

-As long as that class is in the same assembly as your `JasperHttpRegistry` class, Jasper will find it and make the "Get" method handle the root url of your application.
+As long as that class is in the main application assembly, Jasper will find it and make the "Get" method handle the root url of your application.

 See <[linkto:documentation/http]> for more information about Jasper's HTTP handling features.